1 The former also indeed had justifications of service, and a secular sanctuary.

 20 saying, This is the blood of the Testament, which God hath commanded unto you.

-21 The tabernacle also & all the vessel of the ministry he in like manner sprinkled with blood.
+21 The tabernacle also & all the vessels of the ministry he in like manner sprinkled with blood.

 22 And all things almost according to the law are cleansed with blood: and without shedding of blood there is not remission.